metafy-social/py-scripts/scripts/blogging_site/README.md

 # Simple Blogging Website
-This is a blogging website where any one can register/login and share there feelings.
+This is a blogging website where any one can register/login and share their feelings.
 The website is hosted in Heroku(https://www.heroku.com/) and cloudinary(https://cloudinary.com/) is used to store user credentials.

 ## The website can be accessed in the following link: https://collegestudd.herokuapp.com/